Sporadic violence marks first phase of Bengal polls, 79.79 per cent turnout till 5pm | Politics

 At Keshiari in Paschim Medinipur, security forces baton-charged locals who staged demonstrations, claiming that votes were being cast only in favour of one party.

-Later in the day, the protesters blocked an adjoining road stating that security forces attacked women during house-to-house raids.
+Later in the day, the protesters blocked an adjoining road alleging that security forces attacked women during house-to-house raids.

 A man identified as Mangal Soren was found dead near his home in Begumpur area of Keshiari earlier in the day, the police said.